 When the brain sees that our testosterone is getting low, it produces luteinizing hormone, signalling the testicles to produce more testosterone.
 Then, when testosterone levels start getting high, it stops the production of luteinizing hormone, telling the body to stop testosterone production.
 This maintains balance.

-If a person takes testosterone, the brain thinks there is plenty being produced and cuts back on luteinizing hormone production.
+If a person takes testosterone, the brain thinks plenty is being produced and cuts back on luteinizing hormone production.
 However, testosterone levels don’t go down because the testosterone is being given externally.
 Luteinizing hormone production then drops to almost zero, which still has no balancing effect.

 Over the course of a few months, the testicles begin to shrink and stop producing both sperm and testosterone.
 This is reversible in the short term, but the longer one continues to use testosterone, the more permanent it becomes, eventually causing permanent infertility and permanent cessation of the body’s ability to make its own testosterone.
 At that point, the person is nearly sterile and will be reliant on external testosterone forever.

-When taking T for bodybuilding, it must be cycled to attempt to minimize the effects of shutting down natural testosterone production.
+When taking testosterone for bodybuilding, it must be cycled to minimize the effects of shutting down natural testosterone production.
 (I am not going to detail how to cycle it because I don’t want people trying to do it on their own.
 Remember, this guide leaves a lot of details out and grossly oversimplifies things.)

 Overall, I don’t recommend using testosterone for bodybuilding.
 You can build muscle without it.
 Besides, the Bony to Beastly program already has great tips to assist in boosting testosterone production naturally.

-For those who want more, I would consider using an herbal testosterone booster like ashwagandha (member guide here), which may help with natural testosterone production in the body (study), or Tribulus, which may increase your libido.
+For those who want more, I would consider using an herbal testosterone booster like ashwagandha, which may help with natural testosterone production in the body (study), or Tribulus, which may increase your libido.

 If you still want to use external testosterone, it would be best done under a physician’s guidance to monitor labs and ensure safety.
 Doing it on your own can have serious health consequences.

-(It’s not a bad idea to see a doctor to make sure that any other factors are properly treated, and trying to raise testosterone naturally doesn’t always work, but I have seen plenty of cases of people raising their testosterone significantly on their own.)
+Trying to raise testosterone naturally doesn’t always work, but I have seen plenty of cases of people raising their testosterone significantly on their own.
+It’s not a bad idea to see a doctor to make sure any other factors are properly treated.

 Some of these are common testosterone questions from patients; others come from members of the Beastly community.